Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 To produce soil information costs money.
 On the other hand soil information, if used properly, can lead to significant financial
-benefits: accurate soil information is a key to good decision making, increased crop and livestock production, it helps reducing investments risk and planning environmental conservation.
+benefits: accurate soil information is a tool to improve decision making, increase crop and livestock production and help to reduce investments risk and planning for environmental conservation.

 This model typically explains >75% of the survey costs [@Burrough1971].
 Further more, for the given target scale, *standard soil survey costs*